 Cats with learning difficulties can learn basic tasks, such as feeding and using the litter tray.
-Such a cat will just need a little more encouragement and retraining on occasion.
-You must also keep the cat home.
-The outside world is dangerous for a cat with limited understanding.
+Such a cat will need more encouragement and retraining.
+You must also keep the cat home as the outside world will be dangerous.

 Can Cats Have ADHD?

 There is no scientific record of a cat being diagnosed with Attention Deficit Hyperactive Disorder.
 Anecdotally, though, some owners report symptoms of this condition in their cats.

 Cats start to slow down in adulthood.
-Once a cat reaches double figures, it will become particularly sedentary.
+Once a cat reaches double figures, it will become more sedentary.
 Older cats find movement exhausting.
 They prefer to doze as much as possible, as sleep repairs aching muscles.
 This makes sudden bursts of energy notable.

 Bursts of hyperactivity in an older cat should not automatically be ascribed to ADHD.
 The Australian Veterinary Journal explains that hyperactivity is a common symptom of hyperthyroidism.
 Your cat is experiencing a hormonal surge and reacting accordingly.

-It’s also possible that your cat is simply under-stimulated.
+It’s also possible that your cat is under-stimulated.
 All cats, even the laziest senior feline, require mental and physical stimulation.
-If your cat has lost interest in toys, find other ways to keep it active.
-This, in turn, will balance out energy levels.
+If your cat has lost interest in toys, find other ways to keep it active and balance energy levels.

 Neurological Problems in Cats

-Your cat may not be living with a mental disability so much as a neurological condition.
+Your cat may not have a mental disability so much as a neurological condition.
 There is a subtle but important distinction to be made.